See also: Cardiovascular symptoms

 This ECG shows subtle disproportionately tall T waves in V2-V3 and ST depression in V3-6 with slight ST elevation in V1.
 The cause was a 100% proximal LAD thrombotic occlusion.

-This ECG is from an elderly woman who presented with chest pain and shortness of breath.
+This ECG is from a man in his 60s who presented with chest pain for 48h with diaphoresis.

 This ECG shows inferior ST elevation with reciprocal depression in aVL and I. ST depression in V2-4.
 Deep Q waves inferior leads and tall R waves V1-3.
 The cause was a completed infarction with 2 likely culprits (RCA and circumflex).